jjvanzon/Circular-Language-Spec-Plans/done/2019-08-0-scoping-notes.md

 #### 2020-03-16 Done Scoping Circle 3 Requirements Docs

 - [x] I moved content from Circle 3 Requirements to Encircle Language Products List.
 - [x] I could rename it to Circle 3 programming, rather than Circle 3 software development, because programming was all I did, not full blown software development cycles.
 Right? ('Programming' is a bit ambiguous too.
-It could mean program the dev environment or program using the new language.
+It could mean program the dev environment or program using Encircle.
 But I am OK with it.)
 - [x] Maybe check sub-project docs later to verify that I didn't do any documentation.

 This is spreading my attention over too many different things.
 Is there a more practical approach?